Realism (arts): Theatre

 Theatrical realism is said to have first emerged in European drama in the 19th century as an offshoot of the Industrial Revolution and the age of science.
 Some also specifically cited the invention of photography as the basis of the realist theater while others view that the association between realism and drama is far older as demonstrated by the principles of dramatic forms such as the presentation of the physical world that closely matches reality.

 The achievement of realism in the theatre was to direct attention to the social and psychological problems of ordinary life.
 In its dramas, people emerge as victims of forces larger than themselves, as individuals confronted with a rapidly accelerating world.
-These pioneering playwrights were unafraid to present their characters as ordinary, impotent, and unable to arrive at answers to their predicaments.
+These pioneering playwrights present their characters as ordinary, impotent, and unable to arrive at answers to their predicaments.
 This type of art represents what we see with our human eyes.
-Anton Chekov, for instance, used camera works to reproduce an uninflected slice of life, exposing the rhetorical and suasive character of realistic theatricality.
-Scholars such as Thomas Postlewait noted that throughout the nineteenth and twentieth centuries, there were numerous joinings of melodramatic and realistic forms and functions, which could be demonstrated in the way melodramatic elements existed in realistic forms and vice versa.
+Anton Chekov, for instance, used camera works to reproduce an uninflected slice of life.
+Scholars such as Thomas Postlewait noted that throughout the nineteenth and twentieth centuries, there were numerous joining of melodramatic and realistic forms and functions, which could be demonstrated in the way melodramatic elements existed in realistic forms and vice versa.

 In the United States, realism in drama preceded fictional realism by about two decades as theater historians identified the first impetus toward realism during the late 1870s and early 1880s.
 Its development is also attributed to William Dean Howells and Henry James who served as the spokesmen for realism as well as articulator of its aesthetic principles.

 The realistic approach to theater collapsed into nihilism and the absurd after World War II.